streamnative/pulsarctl/README.md

 ## Different With Java Pulsar Admin

-We move the subscription commands from the topics to the subscriptions in pulsarctl.
+Subscription commands have moved from the `topics` category to the `subscriptions` category in `pulsarctl`.

 | pulsar-admin | pulsarctl |
 | ------------ | --------- |